trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 This screen can also be used to manage the ZFS scrub schedule.
 Scrubs are recommended as they can provide an early indication of a potential disk failure.
-Since scrubs can be scheduled on a per-pool basis, if you have multiple pools, create a scrub schedule for each pool.
+Scrubs can be scheduled on a per-pool basis.

+.. tip:: If you have multiple pools, be sure to create a scrub schedule for each pool.

 To schedule when the scrub occurs, click the third icon from the right which will activate the "Setup Scrub Schedule" screen shown in